 - It’s bests cooked with ingredients such as meat or veggies to infuse flavor, instead of added to a liquid or sauce

 Pro Tip: To get the most curry flavor, add it to the shrimp and coconut oil as it cooks.
-In a test by America’s Test Kitchen, herbs infused oil had 10 times the amount of flavor compared to the same ratio of herbs in water.
+In a test by America’s Test Kitchen, herb-infused oil had 10 times the amount of flavor compared to the same ratio of herbs in water.

 Flavor profiles: Sweet and rich flavors of curry and coconut milk paired with delicate shrimp